Boy from Heaven: Reception

+Critical response

-On Rotten Tomatoes, the film holds an approval rating of 77% based on 26 reviews, with an average rating of 7.4/10.
+On Rotten Tomatoes, the film holds an approval rating of 85% based on 47 reviews, with an average rating of 7.4/10.
 The website's consensus reads, "Although it may not fully unlock the promise of its tension-rich setting and premise, Cairo Conspiracy's strong performances and sophisticated script offer solidly satisfying compensation".
-According to Metacritic, which assigned a weighted average score of 74 out of 100 based on 10 critics, the film received "generally favorable reviews".
+According to Metacritic, which assigned a weighted average score of 72 out of 100 based on 14 critics, the film received "generally favorable" reviews.